ivan-svetlich/youtube_autoplaylist/README.md

 ```
 python -m autoplaylist --days 0 --keyword 歌 --results 2
 ```
-This command will search the last 2 uploads from each channel. looking for videos uploaded today that contain the word "歌" (song in Japanese).
+This command will search the last 2 uploads from each channel, looking for videos uploaded today that contain the word "歌" (song in Japanese).
 Because these are the default values, you can get the same result by simply running:
 ```
 python -m autoplaylist
 ```